Mideas-Touch/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 3 -Counts the number of directories in the PATH Task 4 -lists environment variables
-Task 5 -lists all local variables and environment variables, and functions
+Task 5 -lists all local variables and environment variables, and functions Task 6 -creates a new local variable, Name: BEST, Value: School